School of Humanities, Religion & Philosophy

 I also supervise dissertations on a range of topics, mainly related to Christian doctrine or practical theology.

-My main research interest is in ordinary theology, understood as the theology and theologizing of Christians who have received little or no theological education of a scholarly, academic or systematic kind.
+My main research interest has been ordinary theology, understood as the theology and theologizing of Christians who have received little or no theological education of a scholarly, academic or systematic kind.
 Ordinary theology research investigates (using social-scientific methods) both the content of peoples’ beliefs and the processes of learning, holding, developing, patterning and critiquing these beliefs.
-My PhD research focused on mapping and critically analysing ordinary Christology, understood as the account, by Christians who have received no formal theological education, of who Jesus is and what he does for human salvation.
-I have recently published a book on this subject.
-My current research is on the implications of ordinary theology for theological education.
+My PhD research focused on mapping and critically analysing ordinary Christology and in 2012 I published Ordinary Christology: Who Do You Say I Am?
+Answers From The Pews.
+However, as a result of my recent involvement in delivering work-related learning modules in the undergraduate curriculum, I am currently researching employability in Higher Education, focussing on pedagogy for employability and student perceptions of work-related learning in their degree programme.

 Ann Christie, ‘Jesus as Exemplar’, in Jeff Astley and Leslie Francis (eds.), Exploring Ordinary Theology: Dimensions of Everyday Christian Existence and the Life of the Church (Farnham: Ashgate, 2013), pp. 77 - 85